 Employing a comprehensive, holistic, and personalized approach, the CIA Center for Career and Academic Advising helps students evaluate their many potential academic and career options.
 The Center's staff serves CIA students in the exploration of life goals, vocational and long-term career goals, and selection of academic programs, as well as the selection and scheduling of courses.
-See Contacts to contact Center staff by phone or e-mail.
+See Contact Information to contact Center staff by phone or email.
+See also the Student Handbook.